Tag: bodaq

 You know how expensive renovations are in Canada.

-“There are no real film technicians in Vancouver.
+“There are no real vinyl wrap technicians in Vancouver.

-That said, my original plan was never to focus on Korean clients in Vancouver.
+my original plan was never to focus only on Korean clients.

-The Korean market there is simply too small.
+The Korean market in Vancouver is simply too small.

 only about 80,000 are Korean.